Luciousdev/Automation-Scripts/README.md

 You can download everything seperately but there's also a main script (script.py) in the main folder that has everything in 1 file.
 For the diehard users that might be a better option but I will leave that up to you.

 You can install the pip packages from the requirements.txt but the program will work without them.

+## Known issues

+### laravel issues

+Depending on how you installed composer on windows the program will not detect it.
+The troubleshoot issues for this are to reinstall composer and add it to path (path is different based on your installation).
+Personally I had the most luck with installing composer through the terminal/konsole.